 *IN-PERSON* Teen & Adult Therapy with Melri

-*Melri is fully booked at this time - please contact us for wait list* Hi, my name is Melri Wright and I am a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.
+*Melri is not taking on new clients* Hi, my name is Melri Wright and I am a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.
 Taking the step to talk with someone about the challenges you are facing takes courage and I am glad you are here!
-I have more than 20 years of experience working with youth and young ...
+I have more than 20 years of experience working with youth and young adults, helping individuals and te...
 Read More

 Hi, my name is Melri Wright and I am a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario.
 Taking the step to talk with someone about the challenges you are facing takes courage and I am glad you are here!
 I have more than 20 years of experience working with youth and young adults, helping individuals and teams build the tools they need to lead themselves well and navigate life’s ups and downs with more confidence.